 - Serve warm with the Cambodian spring roll dipping sauce.

-Do let us know if you make our Cambodian fried spring rolls recipe as we’d love to know how they turn out for you.
+Please do let us know if you make our Cambodian fried spring rolls recipe in the comments below as we’d love to know how they turn out for you.